snake-plissken/cSharpGeocodio/README.md

-# A library to access Geocodio (https://geocod.io/), a geocoding service covering the United States and Canada.
+# A C# library for connecing to Geocodio (https://geocod.io/), a geocoding service covering the United States and Canada.

+## Carrier *cough* Version 2.0 of cSharpGeocodio has arrived!

+#### For those using previous versions, version 2.0 has some substantial changes so it will probably break a few things.

 What is geocoding?
 Per Wiki (https://en.wikipedia.org/wiki/Geocoding):